National Centre for Photography

-The National Centre for Photography, sited in the regional city of Ballarat in Victoria, Australia exhibits, promotes, archives, and provides education, in photography.
+The National Centre for Photography, is an Australian organisation with headquarters, workshops and galleries in the regional city of Ballarat in Victoria, Australia.
+It exhibits, promotes, and provides education, in photography.
+It is associated with, and is an initiative of, the Ballarat International Foto Biennale.

 History

 Fred Kruger, Lydiard Street with the Union Bank on right, looking south from Sturt Street, Ballarat, 1871, National Gallery of Victoria, Melbourne.
 Gift of Mrs Beryl M. Curl, 1979.